-As we previously disclosed, we are no longer prioritizing manufacturing and plan to rely primarily on third party manufacturers for the cGMP manufacturing of our candidate vaccines.
+As we previously disclosed, we are no longer prioritizing internal manufacturing and plan to rely primarily on third party manufactures for the current Good Manufacturing Practice ("cGMP") manufacturing of our candidate vaccines.
 In addition, we are focusing our efforts on partnering opportunities utilizing the vaccine programs currently in our pipeline, including the bivalent norovirus vaccine program, our seasonal flu vaccine, and the Universal Influenza vaccine collaboration with Janssen Vaccines & Prevention B.V.
-Finally, we are focusing on the development of a coronavirus vaccine candidate utilizing our VAAST platform, and we have put the development of our norovirus and therapeutic HPV vaccine programs on hold pending the partnering discussions and progress with the coronavirus vaccine program.
+Finally, we are focusing on the development of a coronavirus vaccine candidate utilizing our proprietary oral vaccine platform.
+Pending licensing, partnering or collaboration agreements, our seasonal influenza, RSV and HPV programs are currently on hold.